joshuar/go-hass-agent/README.md

   - Enables various hardware and system monitoring sensors.
 - `--volume /var/run/dbus/system_bus_socket:/var/run/dbus/system_bus_socket:ro`
 - `--volume /run/user/1000/bus:/run/user/1000/bus:ro`
   - Enables sensors that are gathered via D-Bus.
+Adjust `1000` to the uid of your user.
 - `--device /dev/video0:/dev/video0`
   - Allows webcam control (when configured with MQTT).

+> [!NOTE]
+> By default, the container will run as a user with uid/gid 1000/1000.
+> You can pick a different uid/gid when building by adding --build-arg UID=999
+> and --build-arg GID=999 (adjusting the values as appropriate).

 ### ♻️ Regular Usage